-Chronic myelogenous leukemia (CML) is an uncommon type of cancer of the bone marrow — the spongy tissue inside bones where blood cells are made.
+Chronic myelogenous leukemia, also called CML, is an uncommon type of cancer of the bone marrow.
+Bone marrow is the spongy tissue inside bones where blood cells are made.
 CML causes an increased number of white blood cells in the blood.

-The term "chronic" in chronic myelogenous leukemia indicates that this cancer tends to progress more slowly than acute forms of leukemia.
-The term "myelogenous" (my-uh-LOHJ-uh-nus) in chronic myelogenous leukemia refers to the type of cells affected by this cancer.
+The term "chronic" in chronic myelogenous leukemia means this cancer tends to progress more slowly than severe forms of leukemia.
+The term "myelogenous" (my-uh-LOHJ-uh-nus) refers to the type of cells affected by this cancer.

-Chronic myelogenous leukemia can also be called chronic myeloid leukemia and chronic granulocytic leukemia.
+Chronic myelogenous leukemia also can be called chronic myeloid leukemia and chronic granulocytic leukemia.
 It typically affects older adults and rarely occurs in children, though it can occur at any age.

-Advances in treatment have contributed to a greatly improved prognosis for people with chronic myelogenous leukemia.
-Most people will achieve remission and live for many years after diagnosis.
+Advances in treatment have improved the prognosis of people with chronic myelogenous leukemia.
+Most people can achieve remission and live for many years after diagnosis.

-Chronic myelogenous leukemia often doesn't cause signs and symptoms.
+Chronic myelogenous leukemia often doesn't cause symptoms.
 It might be detected during a blood test.

-When they occur, signs and symptoms may include:
+When they occur, symptoms may include:

-- Bone pain
+- Bone pain.

-- Feeling full after eating a small amount of food
+- Feeling full after eating a small amount of food.

-- Weight loss without trying
+- Weight loss without trying.

-- Loss of appetite
+- Loss of appetite.

-- Pain or fullness below the ribs on the left side
+- Pain or fullness below the ribs on the left side.

-- Excessive sweating during sleep (night sweats)
+- Excessive sweating during sleep.

 When to see a doctor

-Make an appointment with your doctor if you have any persistent signs or symptoms that worry you.
+Make an appointment with your health care provider if you have any persistent symptoms that worry you.

-Chronic myelogenous leukemia occurs when something goes awry in the genes of your bone marrow cells.
-It's not clear what initially sets off this process, but doctors have discovered how it progresses into chronic myelogenous leukemia.
+Chronic myelogenous leukemia happens when something causes changes to the bone marrow cells.
+It's not clear what starts this process.
+However, doctors have discovered how it progresses into chronic myelogenous leukemia.

-An abnormal chromosome develops
+A new chromosome develops

-The abnormal chromosome creates a new gene
+The Philadelphia chromosome creates a new gene

-The Philadelphia chromosome creates a new gene.
 Genes from chromosome 9 combine with genes from chromosome 22 to create a new gene called BCR-ABL.
-The BCR-ABL gene contains instructions that tell the abnormal blood cell to produce too much of a protein called tyrosine kinase.
+The BCR-ABL gene tells the blood cells to produce too much of a protein called tyrosine kinase.
 Tyrosine kinase promotes cancer by allowing certain blood cells to grow out of control.

 The new gene allows too many diseased blood cells

 In chronic myelogenous leukemia, this process doesn't work properly.
-The tyrosine kinase caused by the BCR-ABL gene allows too many white blood cells to grow.
-Most or all of these cells contain the abnormal Philadelphia chromosome.
-The diseased white blood cells don't grow and die like normal cells.
-The diseased white blood cells build up in huge numbers, crowding out healthy blood cells and damaging the bone marrow.
+The tyrosine kinase allows too many white blood cells to grow.
+Most or all of these cells contain the Philadelphia chromosome.
+The diseased white blood cells don't grow and die like they should.
+The diseased white blood cells build up in huge numbers.
+They crowd out healthy blood cells and damage the bone marrow.

 Family history is not a risk factor

-The mutation that leads to chronic myelogenous leukemia isn't passed from parents to children.
-This mutation is believed to be acquired, meaning it develops after birth.
+The gene change that leads to chronic myelogenous leukemia isn't passed from parents to children.
+This change is believed to develop after birth.